Staci M. Jenkins

 - “Immigration Reform Update: Impact on Employers,” Labor & Employment seminar, May 24, 2007

-- Selected for inclusion in The Best Lawyers in America© 2021 in the field of Immigration Law
+- Selected for inclusion in The Best Lawyers in America© 2021, 2022 for Immigration Law

 - Selected for inclusion in Ohio Super Lawyers® as a Rising Star, 2018-2020